ItaiOz/TicTacToe/README.md

 ![1](https://user-images.githubusercontent.com/72853162/130331596-aac222d5-c657-49b2-8e6c-749b322960c4.JPG)

-As the first player logs in, scoket listener is activated, player object in initialize, and program is on hold untill secong player joins the game.
+As the first player logs in, socket listener is activated, player object in initialize, and program is on hold untill second player joins the game.
-When this happens, game socket is activated and start cumminucating with client side, where first player to start is chosen.
+When this happens, game socket is activated and start communicating with client side, where first player to start is chosen.

 ## 2. Gameplay <br/>
 ![2](https://user-images.githubusercontent.com/72853162/130331600-f5917f44-66cf-45af-8ac7-058d19ddcfb0.JPG)